cdgrubbs/CMPLXSYS-530-Final/README.md

 _Describe and list any global parameters you will be applying in your model._

 _Describe how your model will be initialized_
+* The set number of agents will be created and randomly put on the grid with a random level of skill and a understanding of 0
+* If the Planning Style has a global anouncment, adjust understanding to a random number

 _Provide a high level, step-by-step description of your schedule during each "tick" of the model_